mskcc/ReCAST/README.md

 ### Prediction in independent samples

-Fourth, for **prediction** to independent samples, you can either get the continuous risk-scores, or the risk-class assignment (where ReCAST will use the previously defined cutoffs on the training set)
+Fourth, for **prediction** to independent samples, you can either get the continuous risk-scores, or the risk-class assignment (where ReCAST will use the previously defined cutoffs on the training set).

-*as the input, just provide the dataframe with the variabes of your test samples; no need to provide here the dataframe time-to-event of the test samples.
+*As input, just provide the dataframe with the variabes of your test samples; no need to provide here the dataframe time-to-event of the test samples.
 ReCAST will authomatically consider just the variables included in your training samples*

 ```python
 #for continuous risk-scores